Family ambushed by bed bugs aboard transatlantic flight sues over ruined trip

 A week later, the Albuquerques took their kids to a pediatric clinic, which prescribed topical steroids and an antihistamine, according to the complaint.
 It says a doctor there confirmed the bites were from bed bugs, and recommended the family deploy “bug bombs” in their home and car, to ensure they killed any remaining insects.

 “The doctor also provided the children with notes indicating that they could return to school, noting that they were ‘not contagious’ despite the visible bite marks and welts on their skin,” the complaint states.
-“As a direct and proximate result of the bite marks and rashes, Benicio and Lorenzo suffered great embarrassment at school.”
+“As a direct and proximate result of the bite marks and rashes, [the children] suffered great embarrassment at school.”

 The Albuquerques do not know if the KLM crew ever told any other passengers about the alleged infestation, the complaint maintains.
 However, it says, they later learned that the flight attendants submitted a formal grievance about it to KLM.